CherifOuedraogo/ISTAProject/Project Step 9_User Authenetication.md

    3.The UI displays the Internal Connection error and prompts the User to try again or contact Technical support.

-   4. The Use Case goes back to the Step 2 of Normal Flow.
+   4.The Use Case goes back to the Step 2 of Normal Flow.